All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 There are a number of treatments that must be considered, undertaken, and completed successfully before an individual can be discharged.

-For example, those individuals who are only seeking a medically supervised detox session may stay in a clinic from 7-14 days, whereas those undertaking the full recommended stay can expect to stay for around 28-days.
+For example, those individuals who are only seeking a medically-assisted detox session (which will probably include Librium/Chlordiazepoxide) may stay in a clinic from 7-14 days, whereas those undertaking the full recommended stay can expect to stay for around 28-days.

 The amount of time will also depend on the individual’s motivation and commitment to rehab.